 CODI continually monitors culture and employee engagement, through both formal and informal processes.

 We take a proactive approach to monitoring employee engagement and morale.
 We have implemented an anonymous employee survey.
 The first survey was conducted in 2021.
 100% of employees participated and confirmed that they feel valued and respected as a Compass employee.
-We will conduct the survey on a bi-annual basis, and we will use the results to inform our human capital strategy, and continuously improve and adjust to meet the changing needs of our team.
+We will conduct the survey on an annual basis, and we will use the results to inform our human capital strategy, and continuously improve and adjust to meet the changing needs of our team.

 CODI has a history of engaging with the communities where our employees live and we remain committed on continuing to be a trusted partner in the communities where we operate.